nim-works/nimskull/doc/contributing.rst

    * Azure: if on your own fork, it's possible from inside azure console (e.g. ``dev.azure.com/username/username/_build/results?buildId=1430&view=results``) via ``rerun failed jobs`` on top.
-     If either on you own fork or in Nim repo, it's possible from inside GitHub UI under checks tab, see https://github.com/timotheecour/Nim/issues/211#issuecomment-629751569
+     If either on you own fork or in |NimSkull| repo, it's possible from inside GitHub UI under checks tab, see https://github.com/timotheecour/Nim/issues/211#issuecomment-629751569
    * GitHub actions: under "Checks" tab, click "Re-run jobs" in the right.
    * builds.sr.ht: create a sourcehut account so you can restart a PR job as illustrated.